paraspell-research/xcnft-pallet/README.md

 6. Compile second Parachain by:
 - `cargo b -r -p parachain-template-node-two`

-7. Launch zombienet localhost network by:
+7. Launch Zombienet localhost network by:
 - `cd binaries`
 - Choose config that you wish to test:
     - `./zombienet-macos-arm64 -p native -c 1 spawn config-both.toml` launches network with 1 Relay chain, 1 Parachain with *pallet_nfts* and 1 Parachain with *pallet_uniques* (Best for testing pallet agnosticity)